 It’s easy to make creamy vegan scalloped potatoes by using silken tofu instead of a flour-thickened dairy sauce.
-It’s a dish of pure comfort, this vegan potato casserole recipe is one you’ll love serving on cold fall and winter evenings!
+A dish of pure comfort, this vegan potato casserole recipe is one you’ll love serving on cold fall and winter evenings!

-It’s best to use firm potatoes such as red skinned or golden.
+It’s best to use firm potatoes such as red skinned or golden (aka Yukon gold).
 Russets tend to be mealy and are more likely to fall apart — they’re better for mashed potatoes and stews.
 But if you have a surplus on hand, by all means, use them.

 - 6 large or 8 medium potatoes, preferably red-skinned or golden